4.5 out of 5 stars

-We've already touched on the fees associated with Kraken.
+We've already touched on the transaction and trading fees associated with Kraken.
 But it's time to dive more deeply into the company's fee schedule.
 It boasts some of the lowest in the industry and a compelling reason for many investors to hop on board.

-With Kraken, the fees you owe depend on your trading volume over the past 30 days.
+With a Kraken account, the fees you owe depend on your trading volume over the past 30 days.
 These fees are also generally based on the maker-taker model.
-That means makers who add limit orders to the platform pay lower fees than takers who complete existing orders.
+That means makers who add limit orders to the platform pay comparitively low fees than takers who complete existing orders.

 Fees are as follows:

 - Stablecoin trading fees fall into the 0.2 percent to 0 percent range

 - Spot trading fees range from 0.26 percent to 0 percent